This easy recipe for Shrimp Stew is based on the traditional Brazilian dish of “moqueca de camarão”.

 what is “moqueca”

-Moqueca is a Brazilian seafood stew.
-The stew can be made with shrimp, fish or both (no meat – a meat stew is called “cozido”).
+Moqueca is a Brazilian seafood stew (pronounced “mo-KEH-kah”).
+The stew can be made with shrimp, fish or both.

-Moqueca or fish stew is traditionally slow-cooked in a terra-cotta pot.
-The sauce and base for the fish is made using puréed tomatoes, coconut milk, shallots, garlic and dende oil.
+Moqueca or fish stew is traditionally slow-cooked in a claypot.
+The sauce and base for the fish is made using puréed tomatoes, coconut milk, shallots, garlic and dendê oil.

 The other elements to the moqueca are the colorful bell peppers, vine tomatoes, cilantro and “pimenta malagueta” which is heavily used in the state of Bahia.